Minister plays power and forsakes authority

 The Minister’s opening comments appear to be aimed at slapping down the Gauteng Provincial Government, despite the fact that Premier Makhura has shown admirable leadership in doing what SANRAL and DoT ought to have done with all stakeholders in 2007 – i.e. engage meaningfully in a mature dialogue and consultation.

 Her comments about the supposed lawfulness is a total distortion of the facts as can be read in the Supreme Court of Appeal’s judgment of September 2013.
 While judge Vorster in his November 2012 judgment found that the late application could not be condoned, the SCA, upheld that while Judge Vorster was correct in finding that the late application could not be condoned, they amended his judgment in two important respects.
 Firstly the SCA found that, since that the late application had been dismissed, he was not authorised to make a finding on the substantive arguments over the lawfulness of the e-toll declaration.
-Secondly the punitive costs order against OUTA was rescinded.
+Secondly the punitive costs order against the Opposition to Urban Tolling Alliance (OUTA) was rescinded.

 “OUTA is firmly convinced that if and when criminal charges are laid against any individual for the non-payment of e-tolls, we will be able to prove that the tolling declaration was unlawful,” said John Clarke, OUTA's Spokesperson.
 “In addition to our findings, we are further convinced that the criminal court will acquit the first person charged for the same reasons that Mr Nicholaas Smit was acquitted for refusing to pay toll in 2006 at the Nkomazi Plaza in Mpumalanga - a failure to consult with stakeholders”.